exercism/problem-specifications/exercises/two-bucket/description.md

-Given two buckets of different size, write a program to demonstrate how to measure an exact number of liters by strategically transferring liters of fluid between the buckets.
+Given two buckets of different size, demonstrate how to measure an exact number of liters by strategically transferring liters of fluid between the buckets.

 Since this mathematical problem is fairly subject to interpretation / individual approach, the tests have been written specifically to expect one overarching solution.